3b1b/manim/docs/source/installation/troubleshooting.rst

 .. code-block:: bash

-  export LIBS=<path to your library including the file name>
+  export LIBGS=<path to your library including the file name>
   dvisvgm -l

 or (on Windows)

 .. code-block:: bat

-  set LIBS=<path to your library including the file name>
+  set LIBGS=<path to your library including the file name>
   dvisvgm -l